facebookresearch/phyre/docs/CREATOR.md

 ...
 ```

 This will give a quick estimate.
-But for automatic selection of the task one has to do more thourough eval using so called *eval stats*.
-Eval stats contain informarmation about solvability of a task in all 2 action tiers (ball, two balls, and ramp) for every task in a template.
-By default, eval stats are computed for `200` task instances, i.e., for 2 times more tasks that we normally.
-In doing so we can guarantee that there is at least `100` tasks that are actually solvable.
+But for automatic selection of the task one has to do more thorough eval using so called *eval stats*.
+Eval stats contain information about solvability of a task in all 2 action tiers (ball, two balls, and ramp) for every task in a template.
+By default, eval stats are computed for `200` task instances, i.e., for 2 times more tasks that we normally do.
+In doing so we can guarantee that there are at least `100` tasks that are actually solvable.
 Eval stats also contain the solutions for each task so that one can play them in the `viz`.

 Use the following command to compute eval stats:
 ```